Cafe Maud Planning Second Location For The Summer

 “Host Restaurants is a hospitality group rooted in storytelling, inspired by our Irish heritage and the lyrical spirit of W.B.
 Yeats,” the Cafe Maud website states.
 “Each of our venues is a reflection of place and poetry — designed to bring people together through unforgettable food, cocktails and atmosphere.”

 Cafe Maud has served as a neighborhood cafe and bar for East Village, serving coffee, breakfast items like lemon ricotta pancakes and acai bowls, pizzas, salads, bowls, and plates such as steak-frites and pesto rigatoni.
-The menu is designed to be health-conscious.
+There is also a cocktail program, as well as a hidden speakeasy within Cafe Maud.
+Expect to see popular items like the breakfast burrito, crispy tuna rice, frozen Aperol Spritzes and spicy margaritas on the menu at the Upper East Side location.

 Last year, in addition to Cafe Maud, Host Restaurants opened The Rhymer’s Club, a bar that offers a nod to the secret poets’ society founded by Irish poet William Butler Yeats in 1890.